ept/blog/src/yc-value.md

 * someone who encourages you to make a particular pivot, which turns out to unlock a billion-dollar market.
 * someone who prevents you from making a stupid mistake that would have set you back by 12 months.
-* someone who just gives you dollars, i.e. a hands-off investor; if you later find that you didn't need the money to get to the next stage, that dilution had absolutely no effect on your chances of success.

 Whether any of these scenarios will actually happen is unknown in advance, but my point is: probability of success tends to move in discontinuous jumps.
 An extra per cent of equity may make